mischov/gate/README.md

 ## Acknowledgements

-Gate is fortunate enough to be built upon the shoulders of Compojure and Pedestal, and couldn't ask for a truer pair of giants.
+Gate owes a lot to Compojure and Pedestal.

 [**Back To Top ⇧**](#contents)